-- Have a Bachelor's degree (or equivalent) from an accredited university

-- Have graduated with a minimum Grade Point Average (GPA) of 3.0 (on a 4.0 scale), or equivalent
+- Have a Bachelor's degree (or equivalent) from an accredited university - Have graduated with a minimum Grade Point Average (GPA) of 3.0 (on a 4.0 scale), or equivalent - Have a minimum score of 6.5 on the IELTS exam (English exam)

-- Have a keen interest in the field of foreign aid, development, humanitarian action and international
+- Have a keen interest in the field of foreign aid, development, humanitarian action and international organisations

-Prospective students, whose previous education included courses similar to the ones offered in MAHAD can apply for "Recognition of Prior Learning" to have up to 6 credit hours waived from their dearee requirements.
+Prospective students, whose previous education included courses similar to the ones offered in MAHAD can apply for "Recognition of Prior Learning" to have up to 6 credit hours waived from their degree requirements.

 AGDA alumni who completed 24 credits worth of course work in the Post-Graduate Diploma programme are eligible to apply for MAHAD.
-Alumni will have to complete an additional 12 credits worth of course work to be awarded the MA certificate.

-To graduate, students in the MAHAD programme have to maintain a GPA of 3.0 (out of 4) throughout the academic year.
+To graduate, students in the MAHAD programme have to maintain a GPA of 3.0 (out of 4)

+throughout the academic year.